tchaton/torch-points3d-templates/README.md

 ## Pytorch Lighthing

-This script runs a point cloud classifier with several bakcbones on ModelNet under 100 lines.
+This script runs a `point cloud classifier` with several bakcbones on ModelNet under `100 lines`.

-The bakcbones are "kpconv", "pointnet2", "rsconv"
+The bakcbones are `"kpconv", "pointnet2", "rsconv"`

 ```
 poetry run python3 examples/pytorch-lightning/main.py kpconv